Professor of Psychology

 Connect with me

-I returned to education in 2002 following 12 years-service as a London Police Officer.
+I returned to education in 2002 following 12 years service as a London Police Officer.
 I completed a BSc.
 (Hons) Psychology in 2005 at Kingston University London, and a PhD in Applied Forensic Cognition, awarded by London South Bank University in 2008 for my thesis entitled 'The cognitive interview: The development and efficacy of a modified procedure for frontline police officers'.
-I then secured a Post-Doctoral Research post working with Prof. Ray Bull at the University of Leicester on the EPSRC funded 'Raising challenges to deception using data scent trails' project.
+I secured a Post-Doctoral Research post working with Prof. Ray Bull at the University of Leicester on the EPSRC funded 'Raising challenges to deception using data scent trails' project.
 In late 2009 I became a Lecturer in the Dept. of Psychology at Lancaster University, moving to the Insitute of Psychology at the University of Wolverhampton in 2014 to take up a Readership position.
 I was awarded a Chair in Psychology in 2015, and joined the University of Westminster as a Professor of Psychology in August 2016.
+Since completing my PhD, my research has attracted over 2 million pounds of external funding from the UK, European, and US governments, of which over 1 million pounds has been awarded me as Principal Investigator.

 I currently contribute to the Level 6 Forensic Psychology module at the University of Westminster, teaching topics such as detecting deception, eyewitness memory, Psychology of torture, and Psychology of radicalization.
 I supervise 3 PhD students, who are completing programmes of PhD research in the following areas: